scionaltera/bash-goodies/README.md

 These are mostly personal, just for my own use, but if you find them useful please feel free to use them.
 If you spot bugs or want to improve on them, feel free to fork or submit a pull request.

 These are mostly things I wrote, but they do incorporate bits and pieces from things I've found from browsing online.
+A big chunk of it comes from the default Gentoo profile, and the git path stuff was originally from a Stack Overflow article, if I remember correctly.
 Originally I wasn't intending to make any of it public so I was bad and didn't properly attribute the parts I borrowed.
 If you spot your code in there and would like an attribution or you happen to know where something originally came from, I welcome pull requests to add proper attributions.

 ### Who do I talk to? ###